MSN/Bing Sports for Windows 8

 Key Design Elements

-Some of the key design elements in the Sports app:
+Some of the key design elements included:

-• Immersive background as a wayfinding element
+• Immersive Background as Wayfinding

 Initial sketches – early design explorations on information hierarchy